yuancheng-p/pythran-replay/README.rst

 To be improved
 ==============
 * The ``--url`` and ``--branch`` might be able to be written into the ``.replay-config``.

-* pythran-replay should stash pythran changes before doing any thing in the pythran repo and unstash at the end.

 * Search a solution to skip exporting PYTHONPATH.